-© Commonwealth of Australia, 2023.
+© Commonwealth of Australia, 2022.

-Information Guidelines Explanatory Note: Uncertainty analysis for groundwater modelling is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International license with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
+Information Guidelines Explanatory Note; Uncertainty Analysis Guidance for Groundwater Models is licensed by the Commonwealth of Australia for use under a Creative Commons Attribution 4.0 International licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
 For license conditions see https://creativecommons.org/licenses/by/4.0/

-This report should be attributed as 'Peeters LJM and Middlemis H 2023.
-Information Guidelines Explanatory Note: Uncertainty analysis for groundwater modelling, A report prepared for the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development through the Department of Climate Change, Energy, the Environment and Water, Commonwealth of Australia, 2023'.
+This report should be attributed as 'Peeters LJM and Middlemis H 2022.
+Information Guidelines Explanatory Note; Uncertainty Analysis for Groundwater Models, A report prepared for the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development through the Department of Climate Change, Energy, the Environment and Water, Commonwealth of Australia, 2022'.

 This publication is funded by the Australian Government Department of Climate Change, Energy, the Environment and Water.
-The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for the Environment and Water.
+The views and opinions expressed in this publication are those of the authors and do not necessarily reflect those of the Australian Government or the Minister for the Environment.